Temporary events notices

 Before you submit your Temporary Event Notice to Gloucester City Council you need to make sure the premises in which you want to hold the TEN falls within the Boundary of Gloucester City.

-If you are unsure of this or need further information you can contact the Licensing Team on 01452 396396.
+If you're unsure of this or need further information you can contact the Licensing Team on 01452 396 396.

-Send two copies of the form to the Licensing Team with a cheque for £21 made payable to Gloucester City Council.
-We must receive these copies at least 10 clear working days before the event is to take place in order for us to issue a Standard TEN.
-If we do not receive the copies within the 10 day deadline, we can accept them up to five clear working days before the event, but no later.
+Send your completed form to firstname.lastname@example.org the Licensing Team together with proof of payment which can be made online at www.gloucester.gov.uk/contact-us/pay-for-it/ or over the phone by calling 01452 396396.
+We must receive the form at least 10 clear working days before the event is to take place in order for us to issue a Standard TEN.
+If we do not receive the form within the 10 day deadline, we can accept them up to five clear working days before the event, but no later.
 This will be classed as a Late TEN.

 Please note: Clear working days prior to the event taking place does not include the day that the notice is served, the day of the event itself, or weekends and that the fee is not refundable.